: Visit Bend

 Back in 1992 while on a mountain biking trip, Patrick Kruse saw a friend giving her dog a drink of water out of a plastic bag.

-Two years later, his company, Ruffwear, was officially born.
-Today, 39 staff members — most with at least one or two of their own happy pups — are based at the Ruffwear headquarters in Bend, just minutes from the base of Mt.
+This paddle-gear expert and lifelong dog lover had an inspiration: What if he could make a collapsible water bowl that would make life easier for dogs and their humans on their outdoor adventures?
+Two years later his company, Ruffwear, was officially born.
+Today the Ruffwear team — most with at least one or two of their own happy pups — is based in Bend, just minutes from the base of Mt.
 Bachelor.

 From dog life jackets to backpacks, jackets, leashes, collars and more, Ruffwear has developed thousands of products over the years, refining as they go through testing in the elements by their trusted team of Adventure Dogs — both employees’ dogs and a group of external product testers.